 RE contributes to other curricular areas, offering many skills and opportunities to develop learning through a range of approaches.
 We are very fortunate to have such close links to the Sound and Broomhall Chapel.
 We work with the Chapel to plan lots of events to celebrate Christian festivals and events such as Harvest, learning about the Nativity and Easter for the whole school.
+They plan wonderful activities specifically for children in Year Two (Hope Journey) as well as for the Year Five children to further develop their learning about Easter.

 RE is taught to every class each week.
 Our school RE curriculum is based on Cheshire East’s Agreed Syllabus.
 The Agreed Syllabus has 2 attainment targets: